 It is always a good idea to compare all of the brands before deciding on an alarm system.
 Examine the alarm systems’ features as well as the technology they use.

-The most popular DIY alarms currently in the market include Yale, Ring alarm, SimpliSafe, to name some.
+The most popular DIY alarms currently in the market include Yale alarm, Ring alarm, SimpliSafe, to name some.
 I emphasise ‘currently’ as we have seen several DIY products come and go out of the market.

 As DIY alarms do not have to meet some of the higher insurance standards and British Standard grading requirements, they are easier to launch for manufacturers and sometimes more vulnerable to comparable Grade 2 or higher alarms we install.
-Visonic and Risco are two other brands that offer more advanced security systems at a lower price.
+Visonic and Risco are other brands offering more advanced security systems at a lower price.

 If cost is a factor in your decision to go with a Yale alarm, we suggest taking a look at the following budget-friendly alarm systems as well.